ottonello/P3-behavioral-cloning/writeup_report.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.

 The data generator was set to take batches of 64 samples, and `model.fit_generator` is configured to generate epochs of 20000 images.
-Under these conditions, the ideal number of epochs was 7 as evidenced by the validation loss not improving anymore.
+Under these conditions, the ideal number of epochs was 7(which would) as evidenced by the validation loss not improving anymore.
 This can also be confirmed on track number 2, since when the network has memorized track number 1 the performance there is very bad.
 The final model can finish both tracks.